 Mariam Kevkhishvili-Machavariani And Ryan Vanhoy Join Rebel Staff

-A former Olympian and NCAA shot put champion, Mariam Kevkhishvili-Machavariani is in her first season on the Ole Miss track & field staff as an assistant coach overseeing the Rebel throwers.
+A former Olympian and NCAA shot put champion, Mariam Kevkhishvili-Machavariani is in her second season on the Ole Miss track & field staff as an assistant coach overseeing the Rebel throwers.

 Kevkhishvili-Machavariani brings an extraordinary competitive résumé with her to Oxford.
 She competed in the shot put at the 2004 Athens Olympics and the 2008 Beijing Olympics for her native country of Georgia, and she was a five-time national champion in the shot put while at the University of Florida.